tundish/blathnaid/blathnaid/tale/chapters.rst

 And so all my time is done."

 And Jack looked down at his locket which was beginning to fade, and he knew that he hadn't long to carry out his task in the City.
-And so he went over to The Other, and poured out a draft into the dish.
+And so he went over to **The Other**, and poured out a draft into the dish.
 Krol took it, and nodded his thanks before knocking it back.

 Spontaneity
 -----------

 Krol reached out for the trivet, and he held it up in the faint pool of moonlight so Jack could see.
-He laid his finger on the third spoke, and said, "This is Spontaneity."
+He laid his finger on the third spoke, and said, "This is **Spontaneity**."
 He raised his finger in the air dramatically, and wagged it at Jack.
 "Try to train that.
 It can be cultivated, can spontaneity."

-There was a clatter as the trivet fell to the floor and rolled back against Jack's foot.
+There was a clatter as the Trivet fell to the floor and rolled back against Jack's foot.
 Krol had fallen asleep.

 Sinking
 -------